walkthru/next/walkthru/walkthru-intro/json-config.md

 file: walkthru/walkthru-intro/config.json
 ---

-Each walkthru requires a JSON config file like this one.
+Each WalkThru tutorial requires a JSON config file like this one.

-Let's take a look at the important properties.
+Next, we'll take a look at the important properties.